cultome/cultome_player/README.md

 * receive <path|object> <literal|number>            Start listening for a music transfer connection.
 * alias <literal> => <literal>                      Create an alias for one or many commands
 * lyric                                             Find the lyric of the current song
+* configure_lastfm <literal>                        Configure you Last.fm account to be able to scrobble.
 * help <literal>                                    Show this help.
 ```